bagley/wptool/README.md

 This tool downloads the latest core, a new core of the current version, or a specified version while leaving wp-config.php and wpcontent untouched.

-Download the latest archive of core files for wordpress.
+Only download the latest archive of core files for wordpress.

     wpcore

-Download and install/replace with the core wordpress files based on the version specified in files (in the wp-includes/version.php file).
+Download and install/replace the core wordpress files based on the version specified in wp-includes/version.php

     wpcore cur

-Download and install/replace with the core wordpress files based on the database version.
+Download and install/replace the core wordpress files based on the database version.
+Useful if enough wordpress files are missing that the above 'cur' method can't figure out the version number, or is getting the wrong version number.

     wpcore db

-Download and install/replace with the newest version of the core wordpress files.
+Download and install/replace the newest version of the core wordpress files.
+This option can also be used to install a brand new wordpress version.

     wpcore new

-download version VERSION of the Wordpress core, in the form of #.#.# or 'cur' for current version
+Download and install/replace a specific version of the Wordpress core, in the form of #.#.#

     wpcore #.#.#